Curfew not lifted as places of worship, salons, arcades remain closed- Museveni - Nile Post

 Curfew to stay

-In the past, many people have argued that curfew should be lifted up to at least 10pm but the president didn’t buy the idea.
+In the past, many people have argued that curfew should be lifted to at least 10 pm but the president didn’t buy the idea.

-He noted that the reason for imposing curfew was not only to ensure security but also prevent the spread of the virus.
+He noted that the reason for imposing curfew was not only to ensure security but also to prevent the spread of the virus.

-“The aim of the curfew was primarily to act as an enforcement tool to prevent high risk nocturnal activities/establishments like bars and nightclubs from conducting business and to deter crime under the cover of darkness,” he said.
+“The aim of the curfew was primarily to act as an enforcement tool to prevent high-risk nocturnal activities/establishments like bars and nightclubs from conducting business and to deter crime under the cover of darkness,” he said.

 “The idea is to discourage gatherings in homes, hotels, restaurants, etc. Going home early and staying home the whole night is part of the prevention.
 It means less mixing.
-The curfew time is, therefore, strategic to reduce risk of spread and preempt crime.”
+The curfew time is, therefore, strategic to reduce the risk of spread and preempt crime.”

 Discussion about this post